UK City of Culture 2025: Armagh City, Banbridge and Craigavon is shortlisted for final

 Coventry is currently the UK City of Culture 2021 and recently hosted the Turner Prize.

-Northern Ireland last one the top spot when Londonderry secured the title in 2013.
+Northern Ireland last won the top spot when Londonderry secured the title in 2013.

 Read More